Doherty-inspired '˜Gate claim derby victory

 Dave Doherty scored all of Harrogate RUFC's points in their derby day success over Wharfedale in National Two North.

 In a game where a strong, end-to-end wind was to prove a significant factor and ‘Gate’s forwards once again produced a dominant display, director of rugby Doherty kicked five downwind penalties in the first half before grabbing a crucial late touchdown.

-The opening score of the afternoon arrived when the visitors gave away an early penalty following a powerful ‘Gate scrum and Doherty booted the hosts into a 3-0 lead.
+The opening score of the day arrived when the visitors gave away an early penalty following a powerful ‘Gate scrum and Doherty kicked the home side into a 3-0 lead.